-Men and women working as field service, petroleum field service, and automated manufacturing technicians complete highly technical tasks that require advanced training and knowledge.
+Men and women working as field service and petroleum field service technicians complete highly technical tasks that require advanced training and knowledge.
 Due to the advancements in electro-mechanical systems, interdisciplinary fields are rapidly developing to address the design, operation and maintenance of products, and systems that require a working knowledge of both mechanical and electronic components.

 A field-service technician installs and maintains oil field service equipment, instrumentation, controls, and electro-mechanical systems.
 After completing the field-service technician certificate, a student can choose to enter one of two certificate/degree tracks.
 The petroleum field service technician certificate and degree prepares a student for entry into the upstream development side of the oil and gas industry with an emphasis in drilling and the supporting systems needed for the completion of oil and gas wells.

 Courses provide training in hydraulics/pneumatics, DC/AC circuits, and petroleum instrumentation.
 This certificate prepares a student to enter the industry as a technician in support of electro-mechanical, petroleum, and manufacturing technologies.

 Representative career titles and job positions for this program plan include:

 The U.S. Department of Education requires colleges to disclose a variety of information for any financial aid eligible program that “prepares students for gainful employment in a recognized occupation."

 Figuring out how to pay for college is one of the toughest parts of earning a degree but attending LSC is an affordable option for most students.
 Tuition rates are based on residency and you can get an estimate of your costs by using our LSC Tuition & Fees chart.

 Financial aid helps students and their families pay for college.
 There are several types of financial aid available to LSC students and financial aid packages may include more than one type of award.